Scott Jones (American football)

-Scott Jones (born March 20, 1966) is a former offensive tackle in the National Football League.
+Robert Scott Jones (born March 20, 1966) is an American former professional football offensive tackle in the National Football League (NFL).

 Biography

-Jones was born Robert Scott Jones on March 20, 1966 in Portland, Oregon.
+Jones was born on March 20, 1966, in Portland, Oregon.

 He went to Port Angeles High School and played football there in 1984.
 He played for UW in 1989.
 He played NFL football in 1990.

 Career

-Jones was drafted in the twelfth round of the 1989 NFL Draft by the Cincinnati Bengals and played that season with the team.
+Jones was selected in the twelfth round of the 1989 NFL draft by the Cincinnati Bengals and played that season with the team.
 He played the following season with the New York Jets before splitting the 1991 NFL season between the Green Bay Packers and the Bengals.

 He played at the collegiate level at the University of Washington.